-Before turning vegetarian in 2013 after some unintentional eye contact with a chicken, I couldn’t imagine not eating meat at least twice a week.
+Before turning vegetarian in 2013 (after some unintentional eye contact with a chicken), I couldn’t imagine not eating meat at least twice a week.
 And I definitely couldn’t imagine not ordering meat while eating out.
-Years later, even with a few hiccups along the way, I think I’m doing pretty well.
+A few years down the line, even with a few hiccups along the way, I think I’m doing pretty well.
 So here are a few things I’ve learned that might help you too.
 They’re all common sense, of course, but sometimes it helps to have things written down.

 #1.
 Be clear and honest with yourself

 Being clear about why you want to stop eating meat helps in staying focused, because deciding to do this is the easy bit, but sticking to it is hard.
 Knowing why exactly you’re doing it gives you some ‘mind-over-matter’ type ammunition with which to fight your cravings.
 Being honest with yourself will also help you figure out how best to go about it.
 After all, no one knows you better than you.

 In my case, I knew I wanted to stop eating meat because I didn’t want any more animals to die because of a lifestyle choice I was making.
 That helped me keep my head in the game.

 Once you’ve figured out exactly why you’re cutting meat out of your menu, you can figure out which approach works best for you: giving it up gradually, or all at once.
 Chances are, you’ve tried to stop doing something else before now, so you probably know which one of these methods will work for you.
 Me, I’ve never been able to give anything up gradually because the temptation to stay at the same level is just too much.
 It’s always been all or nothing, and I figured that was the best way to go here too.